 Creatine?
-Yes, we’ve heard of it, we’ve seen it, it’s a powder, its white, and guys take it to bulk, right?
+Yes, we’ve heard of it, we’ve seen it, it’s a white powder, and guys take it to bulk, right?

-Thanks, I’ll pass.
 That’s probably the typical female reaction to this supplement, even for the most dedicated gym rat.
 Why?
-Because the way it works is that, as it is explained to us,creatinehelps you put on muscle with the help of filling muscles with water.
-Now, ask any woman putting in hours at the weight racks, on cardio machines or wearing those ridiculous astronaut sweat suits in the sauna, if the idea of muscle bloat is aesthetically appealing.
-When women think water, we think water retention, we think bloating, we think beached whale, harpoons, netting and Japanese tourists.
+Because the way it works is that, as it is explained to us,creatinehelps you put on muscle with the help of pulling water into the muscles.
+Now, ask any woman putting in time at the weight rack, doing cardio or wearing those ridiculous astronaut sweat suits in the sauna.
+The idea of muscle bloat is aesthetically appealing.
+When women think water, we think water retention.
+We think bloating, beached whale, harpoons, netting and Japanese tourists.

-However, it turns out, the meathead explanation we’ve been hearing as to how creatine works is an oversimplification and we’ve been missing out on the shmexy lean muscle building and training endurance benefits of a zero-calorie, flavorless, non-stimulant,inexpensive and scientifically provenbodybuilding supplement that is just as great for women as it is to men.
-If you’re training and diet are on point and want a natural and safe way to greater gains without taxing your adrenal glands or central nervous system (people, who take 2-3 scoops of preworkout, HELLO!, I’m talking to you) then it is time to add creatine to your diet.
+However, it turns out, the meathead explanation we’ve been hearing about how creatine works is an oversimplification.
+We’ve been missing out on the shmexy lean muscle building and training endurance benefits.
+This is a zero-calorie, flavorless, non-stimulant, inexpensive and scientifically proven bodybuilding supplement.
+It’s just as good for women as it is for men.
+Are your training and diet are on point?
+Do you want a natural and safe way to greater gains?
+Especially without taxing your adrenal glands or central nervous system?
+(People, who take 2-3 scoops of pre-workout, HELLO!, I’m talking to you) then it is time to add creatine to your diet.

 *Note: For all intents and purposes when I refer to creatine, it is creatine monohydrate, the form with the most scientific and case study support.

 Is it an amino acid?
 Maybe a protein?
 A hormone?
 Is it harvested from baby crustacean fetuses?
 What the heck is creatine?